 CMAA was formed in 1982 to establish standards for managing construction projects.
 Construction management is rooted in traditional project management practices and also requires a unique body of skills and professional knowledge to perform successfully.
 CMAA is delivery method neutral; seeking to ensure that all professionals are prepared to succeed regardless of the scope, scale, or complexity of any project or program.

-CMAA has nearly 16,000 members which include individual CM practitioners, corporate members, and construction owners in the public and private sectors, along with academic and associate members.
-CMAA also has 29 regional chapters and student chapters at colleges and universities across the country.
+Today, CMAA has more than 17,000 members including individual professionals, professional service companies, and construction owners in the public and private sectors, as well as academic and associate members.
+CMAA has 30 regional chapters across the country.